 Now that tax season is here, let's put your computer to work.
-If an H&R Block Tax Software user, then you can import your tastyworks transaction data to prepare your taxes.
+As an H&R Block user, then you can import your tastytrade transaction data to prepare your taxes.
 Please follow the illustrated instructions below, but before you get started, make sure that your software is up-to-date.
 Typically, the software will check for updates on startup, but you can also update it manually, as illustrated below.
-HR1

 Next, the software will retrieve a list of financial institutions.
-Please search for tastyworks, then click to highlight and click Import.
+Please search for tastytrade, then click to highlight and click Import.
 The software will retrieve login information.

-After selecting tastyworks, enter your tastyworks account number (for example, 5UT12345) and social security number/TIN (without dashes).
-Then click Continue.
-To locate your account number, please log in to your account at tastyworks.com or click here.
+After selecting tastytrade, enter your tastytrade account number (for example, 5WT#####) and social security number/TIN (without dashes).
+Then, click Continue.
+Please remember only to enter a non-ira, or non-qualified, account into the account number field.
+IRA accounts do not receive a Consolidated 1099.
+To locate your account number, please log in to your account at tastytrade.com or click here.
 Your account number is listed in the blue Account Status area.

 The password for entity accounts is the Tax Identification Number (TIN) associated with the account.
 Additionally, for a joint account, the password is the SSN of the person who initially started the joint account application.